Charge of Rokitna

 The Charge of Rokitna (Szarża pod Rokitną) was a charge of a cavalry squadron of the 2nd Brigade of Polish Legions, fighting for the Austro-Hungarian Army.
 It took place on June 13, 1915 near the village of Rokytne, which at that time was part of Bessarabia Governorate (Russian Empire).
 A Polish squadron of 70 uhlans, led by Rittmeister Zbigniew Dunin-Wasowicz, attacked positions of the Imperial Russian Army.
-The battle resulted in a Polish pyrrhic victory: out of 70 soldiers, Poles lost 17 KIA and 23 wounded.
+The battle resulted in a Polish pyrrhic victory: out of 70 soldiers, 17 Poles were killed and 23 were wounded.
 Russian losses are unknown.

 Background

-In spring of 1915, the 2nd Brigade was reorganized.
+In the spring of 1915, the 2nd Brigade was reorganized.
 It was divided into three tactical groups, commanded by Marian Januszajtis-Zegota, Józef Haller and Bolesław Roja.
 On April 1, 1915, Austrian Army Colonel Ferdinand Kuttner was named commandant of the 2nd Brigade.
 On April 17, Polish Legions were sent to Bukovina, where they became part of forces of General of Cavalry Ignaz Edler von Korda.

 Third Legions Infantry Regiment was ordered to man frontline between the villages of Dobronowce (Dobronauti) and Toporowce (Toporivtsi).
 Polish artillery was at Balamutowka (Balamutca), uhlans of the 3rd squadron were in the area of Rarancza, while 2nd squadron stayed in the town of Kotul-Ostrica.
 In the first days of June, 2nd and 3rd uhlan squadrons were merged into the 2nd Regiment of the Legions Cavalry, under command of Rittmeister Zbigniew Dunin-Wasowicz.

 Charge

 On June 12, 1915, the 2nd Brigade operated in the area of the villages Ridkivtsi, Austrian Bukovina and Rokytne, Russian Bessarabia.
 On both sides of it were units of the Austro-Hungarian Army: all forces initiated a joint attack on Russian positions.
 Despite heavy fighting, Polish and Austrian regiments failed to achieve their objectives.

-On June 13 in early afternoon, the Russians began their advance from positions in the area of Rokitna.
+On June 13, in the early afternoon, the Russians began their advance from positions in the area of Rokitna.
 In order to halt the enemy, Austrian headquarters ordered Rittmeister Dunin-Wasowicz to carry out an attack with both uhlan squadrons of the 2nd Legions Brigade.
 They were to advance along the left wing, supporting Austrian infantry which simultaneously would attack Russian trenches.

 Rittmeister Dunin-Wasowicz personally headed the charge: after crossing muddy banks of the Rokitnianka river, 3rd squadron was kept in reserve, while 2nd squadron charged.
 Within 15 minutes, Polish uhlans broke through three lines of Russian trenches.
 Polish losses were very high, but their sacrifice was not utilized, as the Austrian infantry failed to advance.
 Among those killed in action were Dunin-Wasowicz himself, also Colonel Jerzy Topor-Kisielnicki (commandant of 2nd squadron) and his deputy Roman Prawdzic-Wlodek.